Take a Walk in El Yunque Rain Forest with a Forest Guide or Ranger- not currently available

 The El Yunque National Forest is a large, lush and interesting place to visit.
 It easy to see the beauty, but to really know about the rain forest, an educational guided tour is great.
-The Federal Forest Rangers offer “Rent-a-Ranger” or “Forest Adventure Tours”, that are hour-long educational walks designed to teach you all about the El Yunque rain forest.
+The Federal Forest Rangers offers “Walks and Talks” guided tour , that are 30 min long educational walks designed to teach you about the El Yunque rain forest.

 We have been to the rain forest dozens of times and have hiked many trails.
 We thought we knew a lot about the forest, but wanted to see what this program was all about.
-We stopped in at the Palo Colorado Station a little before 10:30 one morning and asked about the program.
-The tour was just about to start, so we bought our tickets.
+We stopped in at the Palo Colorado Station a little before a tour was just about to start, so we signed up.
 We were joined by 3 other people and our guide, Cynthia.
 We started the tour at the entrance to El Caimitillo Trail and continued along the trail for a total of about a half mile.
-Our guide talked about the lizards, snails and the coquis.
+The talks/walks start at El Portal Visitors Center.

+The guides pick a subject and they talk about it and other forest things along that theme.
+Our guide talked about flora and fuana of El Yuqnue.
 She was able to find all sorts of little flowers and creatures that everyone else would have just walked by and never noticed, such as the walking stick insects and tiny blooming orchids.
 We stopped often and she discussed things like the different levels of the forest and what trees can grow at each level and why.
 She told us about the rain forest mountains and why the location of El Yunque helps it get so much rain (about 200 inches a year).
 She discussed many interesting, lesser known things about the forest.